jwbonner/mBlockRaspberryPi/README.md

 6. Run `npm run build` and wait for the process to complete.
 The correct version of Arduino will be downloaded automatically.
 7. Find the complete Linux package under `dist/mblock_X.X.X_arm64.deb`.

 To update mBlock or the Arduino version, simply change the version in `versions.json` and rebuild the Linux package using the instructions above.
 Note that non-trivial changes to mBlock may require additional changes to the build sequence.
-To support any future changes required, the steps used by the current build process are described in the dropdown below.
+The full technical details of the build process can be found in the section below.

 <details>
-<summary>Detailed Build Process</summary>
+<summary>Technical Details</summary>

 mBlock is built using [Electron](https://www.electronjs.org/), which packages a web interface (built with HTML, CSS, and JS) into a native application.
 The mBlock application is available on macOS (arm64 and x64) and Windows (x64), but the goal of this project is to create a version for Linux using the arm64 architecture.
 There are a few components to the mBlock application which must be accounted for when porting to Linux: